Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 physical setup where the leftmost monitor is actually considered the second monitor within the operating system/environment.
-This requires the user to either re-configure the physical cable arrangement, or preferably, just drag the monitor to the correct position with a user interface.
+This requires the user to either re-configure the physical cable arrangement, or preferably, just drag the monitor to the correct position with a user interface.@draganddrop

-GTK does not offer a direct way to draw arbitrary shapes, however it does offer cairo integration, which is a low level drawing framework that can be used to draw pixels onto a GTK drawingarea.
+GTK does not offer a direct way to draw arbitrary shapes, however it does offer cairo integration, which is a low level drawing framework that can be used to draw pixels onto a GTK DrawingArea. @cairo

 In order to both draw the shapes and calculate the eventual user offsets, a coordinate system is required.
 For cairo this is a topleft to bottomright